teafoot/nest-admin/README.md

 Source code for the course: https://www.udemy.com/course/the-complete-angular-nestjs-course/ The Complete Angular & NestJS Course

-Added the commands used for reference and additional notes/fixes:
+Added the commands used for reference and my additional notes/fixes:

 sudo npm i -g @nestjs/cli
 nest new nest-admin --skip-git